 The USGS methodology can be used to calculate the carbon dioxide sequestration of a land use change.
 This methodology is designed to be used for instances when land is being changed from one use to another, such as a grassland being converted into a forestland.
 Sequestration, both gains and losses from changing land use, can be calculated using Equation 10-1.
 Positive values for sequestration change indicate that the land use change has increased the sequestration of the land.
-Negative values indicate that the land use change resulted in a decrease of sequestration.
-Use Figure 10-2 Regional Map for Land Use Change Sequestration Factors to identify the ecoregion that the land use change is occurring in and then use the sequestration factors from Table 10-1 as inputs into Equation 10-1 to calculate the change in sequestration.
+Negative values indicate that the land use change resulted in a decrease of sequestration, meaning less pollutants such as CO2 are removed and stored.
+Use Figure 10-2.
+Regional Map for Land Use Change Sequestration Factors to identify the ecoregion that the land use change is occurring in and then use the sequestration factors from Table 10-1 as inputs into Equation 10-1 to calculate the change in sequestration.